gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 <!--more-->

+**_Note - This code example works in the commercial tenant.
+I plan to update the Cloud Environment enumerator with the other authorization urls, once I figure them out._**

 ### Flow & SharePoint Development

-Splitting out the buisness logic and utilizing Flow to run dynamically or by code has always been on my TODO list.
+Splitting out the business logic and utilizing Flow to run dynamically or by code has always been on my TODO list.
 This approach will help customers/clients maintain solutions easily through Flow, instead of relying on a developer for code updates.

 This code walkthrough will create a flow for a list to send a notification to the user in the item's value.
 Next we will demonstrate how to trigger this flow against the item using JavaScript from SharePoint.